- Course: Chemical and Nuclear Engineering MEng

 - Company: Sellafield Ltd

 What have you been doing since finishing your studies?

-I’m currently half way through the graduate scheme at Sellafield Ltd. Throughout my time here I’ve been in several different roles, including system engineering, where i was responsible for the cooling water supply to key plants.
-I worked in a plant facing design team where I was responsible for short term design and delivery of plant modifications and solutions.
+I’m currently halfway through the graduate scheme at Sellafield Ltd. Throughout my time here, I’ve been in several different roles, including system engineering where I was responsible for the cooling water supply to key plants.
+I also worked in a plant-facing design team, where I was responsible for short-term design and delivery of plant modifications and solutions.
 I currently work in a technical team, helping to underpin effluent chemistry and behaviour during decommissioning operations.

-What experiences at Leeds do you think have particularly helped with your career/will help with your future career?
+What experiences at Leeds have particularly helped with your career?

-Looking back, why did you choose to study your particular course and why did you choose the University of Leeds?
+Looking back, why did you choose to study at the University of Leeds?

-What was the best aspect of the course/the University and why?
+What was the best aspect of the course?

-I’m a keen footballer, I was the goalkeeper for the chemical engineering team and represented the University a number of times at Frank Morton Sports Day (something I definitely recommend going to).
-In my spare time I enjoyed exploring the dales.
+I’m a keen footballer, so I was the goalkeeper for the Chemical Engineering team and represented the university a number of times at Frank Morton Sports Day (something I definitely recommend going to).
+In my spare time, I also enjoyed exploring the dales.

-What would you say to students thinking about studying the same course at Leeds/thinking about the same career?
+What would you say to students thinking about the same career?